manila/googlemaps-snake-hacks/README.md

 \*You will get better performance from the minified js, it does NOT include debug logging.

+2. Copy the raw contents of the [googlemaps-bot-bookmarklet file](/googlemaps-snake-bot-bookmarklet?raw=true), paste in the URL bar and press enter while playing the game.

-2. Install the bookmarklet.
+3. Install the bookmarklet.
 You will need to enable your browsers "Bookmark Bar" (in Chrome this is Ctl+Shift+b).
-Navigate to add a bookmark manually and paste the contents of the googlemaps-bot-bookmarklet file.
+Navigate to add a bookmark manually and paste the contents of the [googlemaps-bot-bookmarklet file](/googlemaps-snake-bot-bookmarklet?raw=true).
 Give it anyname you'd like, just make sure it shows up on the bookmark bar.
 Go to [https://snake.googlemaps.com](https://snake.googlemaps.com), Click "Start", Choose your destination, then start playing.
 Before the Snake hits a wall click the bookmark you just made in the bookmark bar and watch your snake [slowly] eat every person on the map.